 What About All Those Mailings You Get After Filing Bankruptcy?

 There are people and companies for whom it makes sense to have PACER accounts and shell out the money for large amounts of records.
 And this is the source of all those mailings you get after filing bankruptcy.
-There are companies who will pay the money bankruptcy records in their area because they offer services of some kind tailored to bankruptcy filers.
-These can include debt relief or debt consolidation programs (many of which are either not a good idea or are outright scams) while others are offers of credit or loans you can get in spite of your bankruptcy.
+There are companies who will pay the money to access bankruptcy records in their area because they offer services of some kind tailored to bankruptcy filers.
+These can include debt relief or debt consolidation programs (some of which are either not a good idea or are outright scams) while others are offers of credit or loans you can get in spite of your bankruptcy.
 It’s easy to dismiss all of this as junk mail and just toss it in the recycling bin, but you should take a closer look at them because there could be some good offers in there.
-After all, one of the things you should be doing during and after your bankruptcy is rebuilding your credit, and getting a new line of credit is great way to do that.
+After all, one of the things you should be thinking about during and after your bankruptcy is rebuilding your credit, and getting a new line of credit and making on-time payments is one way to do that.

 What About Credit Card Offers?